jyuhuan/NLPStudio/src/nlpstudio/resources/penntreebank/README.md

 ### Class `PennTreebankNode`
 A `PennTreebankNode` represents a node in a parse tree.
 There are two types of nodes:

 1. An **internal node** represents a non-terminal symbol, which subsumes one or more consecutive words.
 It is sometimes also referred to as a **constituent**.
 A constituent is mainly labeled by its **syntactic category**, including `S`, `NP`, `VP`, `ADJP`, etc.).
-Besides these usual syntactic category labels, each internal node can have some additionally:
+Besides these usual syntactic category labels, each internal node can have some additional data:

 	*	One or more **functional labels**, which mark the function of the constituent.
 For example, a node marked by `LGS` means that it is the **l**o**g**ical **s**ubject of the predicate in the tree, and `BNF` marks an internal node as playing the semantic role of a **b**e**n**e**f**iciary.
 In the original PTB annotation, functional labels are connected to the a constituent's syntactic category with a hyphen: `NP-LGS-BNF`.
 	*	A **co-index**, which is an integer number used to mark the constituent when